PrashantYadav05/OpenCV/README.md

 * Detecting AruCo patterns for AR applications
 * Detecting text in natural scenes
 * The QR code detector and recognizer

+## Image and Video
+* Processing
+* This chapter contains recipes for:
+* Warping an image using affine and perspective transformations
+* Remapping an image using arbitrary transformation
+* Tracking keypoints between frames using the Lucas-Kanade algorithm
+* Background subtraction
+* Stitching many images into panorama
+* Denoising a photo using non-local means algorithms
+* Constructing an HDR image
+* Removing defects from a photo with image inpainting

+## Detectors and Descriptors
+* This chapter contains recipes for:
+* Finding corners in an image - Harris and FAST
+* Selecting good corners in an image for tracking
+* Drawing keypoints, descriptors, and matches
+* Detecting scale invariant keypoints
+* Computing descriptors for image keypoints - SURF, BRIEF, and ORB
+* Matching techniques for finding correspondencesbetween descriptors
+* Finding reliable matches - cross-check and ratio test
+* Model-based filtering of matches - RANSAC
+* BoW model for constructing global image descriptors

+## Multiple View Geometry:
+* Pinhole camera model calibration
+* Fisheye camera model calibration
+* Stereo rig calibration - estimation of extrinsics
+* Distorting and undistorting points
+* Removing lens distortion effects from an image
+* Restoring a 3D point from two observations through triangulation
+* Finding a relative camera-object pose through the PnP algorithm
+* Aligning two views through stereo rectification
+* Epipolar geometry - computing fundamental and essential matrices
+* Essential matrix decomposition into rotation and translation
+* Estimating disparity maps for stereo images
+* Special case 2-view geometry - estimating homography transformation
+* Planar scene - decomposing homography into rotation and translation
+* Rotational camera cas - estimating camera rotation from homography